Neetil/Science_Club_MU/README.md

 - `R2_BUCKET_NAME`
 - `R2_PUBLIC_URL` (optional: custom domain)

+## 🔄 Migrating from Vercel Blob to Cloudflare R2

+If you have existing images in Vercel Blob Storage, you can migrate them to Cloudflare R2 with one click:

+1. **Go to Admin Panel** → **Migrate to R2**
+2. **Review the migration status** - See how many images need migration
+3. **Click "Start Migration"** - This will:
+   - Download all images from Vercel Blob Storage
+   - Upload them to Cloudflare R2
+   - Update database URLs automatically
+   - Preserve all image metadata

+**Note**: After migration, you can safely remove Vercel Blob Storage from your Vercel project.
+The migration tool will handle everything automatically.

 ## 📊 Network Transfer Optimization

 The website uses Cloudflare R2 for images to minimize database transfer: